 Although these campuses can claim the most graduates, you can take an online coding bootcamp anywhere you have Internet access.
 So don’t be discouraged if there isn’t an in person program near you!

-With all that being said, according to the Council on Integrity Results Reporting, around 92% of of coding bootcamp students graduate on time.
-A 92% graduation rate is quite high and that’s usually because those who want to undergo a coding bootcamp are doing it for the right reasons and are aware of the drive it will take before they even enroll.
+With all that being said, according to the Council on Integrity Results Reporting, around 92% of students in online coding bootcamps graduate on time.
+A 92% online coding bootcamp graduation rate is quite high and that’s usually because those who want to undergo a coding bootcamp are doing it for the right reasons and are aware of the drive it will take before they even enroll.
 If you have these caveats in mind, you too can be part of the 92%.

-Now we get to the statistics that many of you reading this article are probably most curious about.
-If you put in the time, effort, and money to undergo a coding bootcamp, you want to know how much you’ll make, when you might get a job after graduation, and more.
-Let’s take a look at some more numbers.
+Now that you know some information about online coding bootcamp graduation rates, let’s move on to the statistics that many of you reading this article are probably most curious about.
+If you put in the time, effort, and money to undergo a coding bootcamp, you want to know how much you’ll

 First, let’s get the big one out of the way.
 You definitely want to know what your potential salary might look like after you complete a coding bootcamp.
 According to the statistics, around 46% of graduates saw an average increase of $19,485 from their pre-bootcamp job.
 The remaining 44% saw an increase of at least $10,000, while less than 1% saw an increase less than $10,000.